Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Pounders Hawaiian Grill

-Pounders Hawaiian Grill brings Hawaiian plate-lunch culture to Crestview with dishes like chicken katsu, kalua pork, and teriyaki beef served with rice and macaroni salad.
+Pounders Hawaiian Grill brings Hawaiian plate-lunch culture to Crestview.
+The menu features dishes like chicken katsu, kalua pork, and teriyaki beef served with rice and macaroni salad.

-The portions are generous, the food is filling, and the flavors are consistent.
-For many locals, it has become a regular lunch stop simply because it delivers every time.
+The portions are generous.
+The food is filling.
+The flavors are consistent.
+For many locals, it has become a regular lunch stop because it delivers every time.

 Phone: (850) 306-2451